andrewccard/SLChannelPointMod/README.md

 ## Features

 - **Twitch Integration** - Connects to Twitch EventSub to receive real-time channel point redemptions
-- **Automatic Reward Creation** - Creates channel point rewards directly on Twitch from in-game commands
+- **Easy GUI Configuration** - All setup done through an intuitive in-game menu (via Mod Menu)
 - **Multiple Action Types**:
   - **Spawn Mobs** - Spawn any mob near the player
+  - **Random Mobs** - Spawn random mobs from a configurable pool
   - **Give Items** - Give items to the player
-  - **Run Commands** - Execute any server command
+  - **Run Commands** - Execute any server command with placeholders
-- **Test Mode** - Test rewards locally without needing a Twitch connection
+- **Sync from Twitch** - Import existing channel point rewards from your Twitch channel
+- **Publish to Twitch** - Create new channel point rewards directly from the mod
+- **On-Screen HUD** - See redemptions as they happen with customizable position and scale
 - **Persistent Config** - Rewards are saved and persist across server restarts

 ## Requirements